INSTRUCTIONS WHEN COMING TO HOLY MASS

 Our parish is following these protocols for the safety of all.
 Your entering the parish church means that you will follow these protocols.
 Thank you and God bless you.
 We look forward to worshipping with you.

 2. CHECK YOUR HEALTH CONDITION.
-Please take your temperature at home before you leave.
 If you have a fever, or are sick, or suspect that you may have been (or was exposed to) a contagious illness, please stay home, and take care of yourself.
 If you are awaiting test results for COVID-19 or any contagious illness, you may not come to the parish campus, whether you have symptoms or not.

--- Clergy and the Communion Ministers: Before they begin, they will wear masks and use hand sanitizer.
+-- Clergy and the Communion Ministers: Before they begin, they will use hand sanitizer.

 -- Receiving the Eucharist initially in the hand?
 You must use hand sanitizer first.
 Rub your hands together until they are dry.
 Do not wipe your hands on your clothing.
 After the Eucharist is placed in the palm of your hand, receive Our Lord immediately before returning to your pew.

 -- Receiving the Eucharist directly on the tongue?
 Come close to the Communion Station table and make it easy for the minister to administer the Eucharist.

 -- Whenever the Clergy or Communion Minister touches the communicant's hand or administers the Eucharist directly on the tongue, they will use hand sanitizer again.